rokib97/learn-shell-terminal/chapters/chapter-3/README.md

 # Chapter 3: Permission

-In this chapter, you'll learn the Filesystem Permission.
+In this chapter, you'll Learn about user permissions and how to manage access control to files and directories.
+Explore file ownership, the root user, and how to modify permissions using tools like chown and sudo.

 ## Lessons